 6.2.3 Tip Credit.
+[Employers must always pay at least the statewide tipped minimum wage (as a direct or cash wage), but may be able to apply a greater tip credit based on the laws of the local government, as explained in (B).

-A tip credit no greater than $3.02 per hour may be used to offset cash wages for employers of tipped employees.
-An employer must pay a cash wage of at least the amount specified for the applicable year in the PAY CALC Order if it claims a tip credit against its minimum hourly wage obligation; if an employee’s tips combined with the cash wage of at least the amount specified for the applicable year in the PAY CALC Order do not equal the minimum hourly wage, the employer must make up the difference in cash wages.
+Statewide Tip Credit.]
+A [statewide ]tip credit no greater than $3.02 per hour may be used to offset [direct][Deleted:] wages for employers of tipped employees.
+An employer must pay a [direct][Deleted:] wage of at least the amount specified for the applicable year in the PAY CALC Order if it claims a tip credit against its minimum hourly wage obligation; if an employee’s tips combined with the [direct][Deleted:] wage of at least the amount specified for the applicable year in the PAY CALC Order [Rule 1.2.1(B)] do not equal the [applicable ]minimum hourly wage, the employer must make up the difference in [direct][Deleted:] wages.

+[(B) Local Tip Credit.
+In local governments that have enacted a higher local minimum wage, a tip credit of at least $3.02 per hour may be used to offset direct wages for employers of tipped employees.
+Such local governments may adopt tip credits over $3.02 per hour, so long as the direct wage is at least the amount specified for the applicable year in the PAY CALC Order Rule 1.2.1(B).
+If an employee’s tips combined with the direct wage do not equal the local minimum hourly wage, the employer must make up the difference in direct wages.]